18 Most Valuable Antique Silverware: Identifying & Valuing

 Old Master is a lavish pattern with flowers and scrolls that was first released in 1942.
 It quickly became a classic, eschewing the straightforward mid-century designs that are still in demand today.

-See also Antique Sled identification and Value Guide
+See also Antique Clawfoot Tub Value: Identification and Price Guide

 Different Types of Silver Used in Silverware